 Our location at 12th Ave S & S Holgate St, on the north end of the neighborhood, might be considered the prime location of Beacon Hill.
-It’s highly walkable (Walk Score 72), has great views and will be a brand new building with an orientation toward creating community.
+It’s a highly walkable and bikeable community of two buildings with great views and a plan that helps create community among our residents.

 - Views of Downtown & Elliott Bay

 - Close to Beacon Hill’s famous shops, bars & bistros

 - Excellent Transit access

 - Pet friendly